-The Justice Institute of B.C. is dedicated to improving the quality of justice and public safety by developing and delivering training programs and educational services to professionals and the public.
+The Justice Institute of British Columbia is dedicated to improving the quality of justice and public safety by developing and delivering training programs and educational services to professionals and the public.

-SUPPORTING THE MISSION STATEMENT IS THE FOLLOWING SET OF GOALS:
+GOALS

-- 1) To develop and deliver programs and services in the areas of justice and public safety consistent with the identified needs of the Ministries of the Attorney General, Solicitor General, Health and Municipal Affairs. - 2) To develop and deliver programs and services consistent with the identified needs of other government ministries, private agencies, community groups and others engaged in justice and public safety. - 3) To engage in partnerships with other organizations in pursuit of the Justice Institute mission. - 4) To share services, resources and expertise among Academies/Divisions to achieve more effective delivery of programs. - 5) To heighten awareness of the unique nature and structure of the Justice Institute and its services.
+To develop and deliver programs and services in the areas of justice and public safety consistent with the identified needs of the Ministries of the Attorney General, Solicitor General, Health, and Municipal Affairs, Recreation and Culture.

-This page left intentionally blank
+To develop and deliver programs and services consistent with the identified needs of other government ministries, private agencies, community groups and others engaged in justice and public safety.

+To engage in partnerships with other organizations in pursuit of the Justice Institute mission.

+To share services, resources and expertise among Academies/ Divisions to achieve more effective delivery of programs.

+To heighten awareness of the unique nature and structure of the Justice Institute and its services.

+FIRE ACADEMY

-FIRE ACADEMY MISSION STATEMENT
+MISSION STATEMENT